Before you start working with translators there are several things you should think about.

-Many clients contact a translator stating the price they are willing to pay and when they need the translation.
-But, in order to quote a price and set a deadline for a translation, the translator needs to see the document to be translated first.
-There has also been an increasing trend towards clients offering rates of €0.03 per word for translation and €0.01 per word for proofreading or editing which are unrealistic in many western countries.
-Many potential translation clients believe that it is realistic to expect a translator to produce 10,000 words per day of complex marketing or financial text.
-It is true that translation memory tools have enabled translators to work faster.
+Many clients contact a translator stating the price they’re willing to pay and when they need the translation.
+But, to quote a price and set a deadline for a translation, the translator needs to see the document to be translated first.
+There’s also been an increasing trend towards clients offering rates of €0.03 per word for translation and €0.01 per word for proofreading or editing which are unrealistic in many western countries.
+Many potential translation clients believe that it’s realistic to expect a translator to produce 10,000 words per day of complex marketing or financial text.
+Translation memory tools have indeed enabled translators to work faster.
 However, 3000 words per day is often a more realistic target when producing the quality professional translators aim for.

 Provide the translator with as much information as possible before they start work

 Related to this second point is that sending your translator a request stating “2000-word legal text to be translated from Spanish into English” doesn’t provide enough information.
 What type of document is the text: a contract, a court deposition?
 Who will be reading the text: lawyers, their clients, judges?
 Why do they need the translation: for information purposes, for legal proceedings?
 The answers to these questions will dictate how your text is translated and, in some cases, who translates it.
 If it isn’t possible for you to answer all these questions, ask your translator to look at the text and see if they can help you or if they can suggest someone who might be able to.

 Following these steps while working with translators will help them to make sure their service meets your exact needs.